Spirit and Traditions | Spirit and Traditions | TJC

 The drumbeat is one of TJC’s oldest and proudest traditions, representing the heartbeat of the College.

-TJC students, faculty and staff volunteer for time slots to keep the drum beating 24 hours a day from the Monday morning of Homecoming Week until kickoff of Saturday’s football game.
+TJC students, faculty and staff volunteer for time slots to keep the drum beating 24 hours a day from the Monday morning of Homecoming Week until Saturday’s football game kickoff.

 According to TJC lore, if the drumbeat remains constant until Saturday’s game, the Apaches will win; but if it stops, they will lose.

-The tradition has held for the past 18 years, with one exception, when the drumbeat stopped and the game ended in a tie.
+The tradition has been held for the past 18 years, except when the drumbeat stopped and the game ended in a tie.
 The weather was also a major factor in that game.
-It hailed and came a flash flood, and the game was delayed three times due to the lightning.
+It hailed and then came a flash flood, and the game was delayed three times due to the lightning.

 Fight Song and Alma Mater